Improving significance of binary black hole mergers in Advanced LIGO data using deep learning : Confirmation of GW151216: Introduction

 \section{Introduction}

-The Advanced LIGO~\cite{aLIGO, aLIGO_Detectors} and the Advanced Virgo~\cite{aVIRGO} observatories reported the detection of ten binary black-hole mergers~\cite{GW150914, GW151226, GW170104, GW170608, GW170814, gwtc1} and a binary neutron star merger~\cite{GW170817} in their data spanning the first two observational runs.
-LIGO and Virgo operating with an improved sensitivity~\cite{O3sensitivity} in their third observational run have detected tens of gravitational-wave (GW) candidates~\cite{gracedb} including a binary black hole (BBH) merger with asymmetric masses and a possible heavy binary neutron star merger~\cite{GW190412, GW190425, GW190521, GW190814} and tens of more triggers were publicly announced as potential events.
-As the LIGO and Virgo detectors advance their sensitivities and with KAGRA joining the search~\cite{Kagradesign, akutsu2020overview}, the rate of GW detections is expected to increase multi-fold~\cite{abbott2018prospects}.
+The Advanced LIGO~\cite{aLIGO, aLIGO_Detectors} and the Advanced Virgo~\cite{aVIRGO} observatories have reported the detection of fifty compact binary coalescences (CBCs) so far~\cite{GW150914, GW151226, GW170104, GW170608, GW170814, gwtc1, gwtc2}.
+They consist of binary black-hole (BBH) mergers including one with asymmetric component masses~\cite{GW190412}, another one resulting in the production of an intermediate mass black hole (IMBH)~\cite{GW190521}, a possible neutron star - black hole (NSBH) merger~\cite{GW190814} and a couple of binary neutron star mergers~\cite{GW170817, GW190425} in their data spanning the first two observational runs (O1, O2) and the first half of the third observational run (O3a).
+As the LIGO and Virgo detectors advance their sensitivities and with KAGRA joining the search~\cite{Kagradesign, akutsu2020overview}, the rate of GW detection is expected to increase multifold~\cite{abbott2018prospects}.

-Currently, these detectors make use of both modelled and unmodelled searches to detect potential GW signals in their calibrated data~\cite{Usman_2016, sachdev2019gstlal, klimenko2016method, adams2015low, SPIIR}.
-Had the noise in the detectors been Gaussian and stationary, only the time-coincidence of GW signals in more than one detectors would be a decisive criterion to find a candidate event.
-The quadrature sum of signal-to-noise ratios (SNRs) in individual detectors would suffice as the ranking statistic~\cite{wainsteinextraction, Cutler, Pai, Allen12} and it would have been possible to model the background analytically in this simplistic case~\cite{Finn, Finn_Chern}.
+Currently, these detectors make use of both modelled and unmodelled searches to detect potential GW signals in their calibrated data~\cite{Usman_2016, sachdev2019gstlal, klimenko2016method, adams2015low, 2020arXiv201106787C}.
+Had the noise in the detectors been Gaussian and stationary, only the time-coincidence of GW signals in more than one detector would be a decisive criterion to find a candidate event.
+The quadrature sum of signal-to-noise ratios (SNRs) in individual detectors would suffice as the ranking statistic~\cite{wainsteinextraction, Cutler, Pai, Allen12} and modelling the background analytically would be possible in this simplistic case~\cite{Finn, Finn_Chern}.
 However, the data is heavily contaminated by non-stationary and non-Gaussian transients of instrumental and terrestrial origin, also known as `glitches'.
-These noise transients mimic astrophysical signals by bypassing the search pipelines and result in a persistent problem of false alarms~\cite{abbott2016characterization, nuttall2015improving} which impact the search sensitivity of coalescing compact binaries and GW bursts.
+These noise transients mimic the astrophysical signals and result in a persistent problem of false alarms~\cite{abbott2016characterization, nuttall2015improving} which impact the search sensitivity of coalescing compact binaries and GW bursts.
 As the detectors become more sensitive, along with an improvement in detection rate of GW signals the rate of occurrence of such glitches may also increase, resulting in a considerable number of real GW candidates being reported with reduced significance.